DivadNojnarg/outstanding-shiny-ui/outstanding-shiny-ui.knit.md

 You will not be able to use tag related functions, as in the following parts.
 Therefore, I strongly recommand using R and not mixing HTML in R.

+## Playing with tags

 ### Tags structure

-According to the htmltools `tag()` function, a tag has:
+According to the `tag` function, a tag has:
-- a name such as span, div, h1 ...
+- a name such as span, div, h1 ... `tag$name`
-- attributes, which you can access with `tag$attribs`
+- some attributes, which you can access with `tag$attribs`
 - children, which you can access with `tag$children`
 - a class, namely "shiny.tag"

 For instance:

 ```r
 # create the tag